Mikoyan MiG-35: Avionics

-Serial production MiG-35s are now equipped with a PESA radar of Zhuk family.
+Serial production MiG-35s are now equipped with a mechanically scanned radar of the Zhuk family.
 Russia also offered Zhuk-A/AM AESA radar for export market.
 Some sources stated the MiG-35 was to be equipped with the new Phazotron Zhuk-A/AE AESA radar, the first radar of this kind installed on a Russian fighter aircraft.

 For detection of targets in the infrared spectrum, the MiG-35 is equipped with the OLS-UEM (13SM-1) electro-optical targeting station with lookdown capability against ground, sea and air targets.
 Its forward-looking infrared (FLIR) sensor is capable to detect airborne threats up to 55 km and provides coverage in azimuth of +/- 90-degree and +60-degree to −15-degree in elevation.
 The OLS-UEM consists of: